Team Information

 Los Angeles Sparks Jersey and Logo

 In 2021, Nike and the WNBA introduced fresh designs for all teams, including the Los Angeles Sparks, marking a significant update.
-Their traditional purple uniform was reimagined as part of the "Explorer" series, while a new black alternate uniform joined the lineup under the "Rebel" series.
-These "Rebel" uniforms, akin to the NBA's "City" edition, aim to celebrate and reflect local culture and team identity.
+Its traditional purple uniform was reimagined as part of the "Explorer" series, while a new black alternate uniform joined the lineup under the "Rebel" series.
+The "Rebel" uniforms, akin to the NBA's "City" edition, aim to celebrate and reflect local culture and team identity, per the official website of the Sparks.

 Los Angeles Sparks Retired Jersey